Flag

 Economy

-North Korea has one of the most closed and centralized economies globally, characterized by state ownership and planning.
-The economy faces significant challenges, including food shortages and infrastructure decay, exacerbated by the loss of Eastern Bloc trading partners and natural disasters in the 1990s.
+North Korea has one of the most closed and centralized economies globally, characterized by state ownership and control over nearly all means of production.
+The economy faces significant challenges, including food shortages and a lack of infrastructure, which have been worsened by the loss of trading partners and natural disasters.
+Despite attempts at economic reforms and the introduction of semi-private markets, the economy remains largely command-based, with major industries focused on military equipment, machine building, and mining.

 Buy Full North Korea Report